-I listened to my first podcast last year and instantly became hooked.
+I listened to my first podcast almost 5 years ago and instantly became hooked.
 Some days I even think that I’ll start my own podcast!
-If you do a little digging you can find some great podcasts that feature storytelling and books for kids as well as resources for adults who want to nurture a love of literacy.
+If you do a little digging you can find some great children’s stories podcasts as well as resources for adults who want to nurture a love of literacy.

 My kids love to listen to podcasts in the car or while they are laying in bed at night.
+They are wonderful for the classroom too.
 It’s a great use of technology for kids.
 I love to listen to the adult podcasts while driving, folding laundry and prepping dinner.

 Let’s take a look at a few of my favorites that you can add to your playlist.

 Full Disclosure: Affiliate links are included in this post.

 Children’s Stories Podcasts and Literacy Themed Listens for Adults Too